-Non-precision approach (NPA) procedure means an instrument approach which utilizes lateral guidance but does not utilize vertical guidance;
+Non-precision approach and landing operations.
+An instrument approach and landing which utilizes lateral guidance but does not utilize vertical guidance.

-Approach procedures with vertical guidance (APV) means an instrument approach procedure which utilizes lateral and vertical guidance but does not meet the requirements established for precision approach and landing operations;
+Approach and landing operations with vertical guidance.
+An instrument approach and landing which utilizes lateral and vertical guidance but does not meet the requirements established for precision approach and landing operations.

-Precision approach (PA) procedure means an instrument approach procedure using precision lateral and vertical guidance with minima as determined by the category of operation;
+Precision approach and landing operations.
+An instrument approach and landing using precision lateral and vertical guidance with minima as determined by the category of operation.

-Note: Lateral and vertical guidance refers to the guidance provided by:
+Note. - Lateral and vertical guidance refers to the guidance provided either by:

-- (a) a ground control navigation aid, or - (b) computer-generated navigation data
+- (a) a ground-based navigation aid; or - (b) computer generated navigation data.